eBay Logo

 eBay Emblem

 The company’s logo reflects its name, which was adopted in 1997.
-When Pierre Morad Omidyar wanted to create the EchoBay website, the domain name was taken, and the abbreviated version of eBay was free.
-The designers played with this word, presenting it in the form of a multi-colored inscription.
-Now the letters are not as randomly arranged as they used to be, but they still touch.
+When Pierre Morad Omidyar wanted to create eBay, the domain name was already taken, but the abbreviated version was available.
+The designers played with this word, presenting it as a multi-colored inscription.
+The letters are not as randomly arranged as they used to be, but they still touch.
 Their bond symbolizes the indivisible eBay community.

-Designer Dianna McDougall has shed some light on some facts about the logo.
-She said that the global online marketplace had chosen the traditional Univers Extended font – the same font that Microsoft used for its new text mark.
+Designer Dianna McDougall has clarified some facts about the logo.
+She said the global online marketplace had chosen the traditional Univers Extended font, the same font that Microsoft used for its new text mark.
 This makes the inscription seem simple and solid.

 FAQ